 Despite its name, this toast can be enjoyed any time of year.
-But there’s even more reason to indulge with this recipe, especially if you're trying to lose weight.
-It's already common knowledge that apples are good for your body, but research from Washington State University found that green Granny Smith apples may help prevent disorders associated with obesity.
-Green apples' nutritious powers help grow the amount of friendly bacteria in your gut, more so than other typical apple varieties — including Fuji, Gala and Red Delicious apples.
+But there’s even more reason to indulge with this recipe, especially if you’re trying to lose weight.
+It’s already common knowledge that apples are good for your body, but research from Washington State University found that green Granny Smith apples may help prevent disorders associated with obesity.
+Green apples’ nutritious powers help grow the amount of friendly bacteria in your gut, more so than other typical apple varieties — including Fuji, Gala and Red Delicious.

 Recipe and Nutritional Info: The Harvest

 This toast flexes some serious green muscle with the combination of peas and avocados topped with a spicy kick from a pinch of chili flakes.
 Perfect for breakfast, lunch and dinner, you can add an optional fried egg for added protein and nutrition.
-And at just 197 calories per slice, this toast will make you strong like the Incredible Hulk but without the bulk.
-Avocados provide you with the healthy fats needed in your diet, while green peas are low in fat, rich in antioxidants and have anti-inflammatory benefits.
+And at just 197 calories per slice, this toast will make you strong like the Incredible Hulk, but without the indelible bulk.
+Avocados provide the healthy fats needed in your diet, while green peas are low in fat, rich in antioxidants and have anti-inflammatory benefits.